Introduction

 The ETSI Smart Card Platform (UICC)

-TC SCP was set up in April 2000 (renamed to TC SET in January 2022), to create a central focus point for the standardization of a common IC card platform for mobile telecommunication systems, allowing the participation from companies not necessarily involved in GSM & 3GPPTM standards.
+TC SCP (Smart Card Platform) was set up in April 2000 (renamed to TC SET in January 2022), to create a central focus point for the standardization of a common IC card platform for mobile telecommunication systems, allowing the participation from companies not necessarily involved in GSM & 3GPPTM standards.

 TC SET keeps maintaining and upgrading the UICC specifications for the Smart Card Platform.
-The latest work in this ongoing process is the use of the contactless interface of the UICC for applications making use of the UWB (Ultra-Wide Band) technology.
+The latest work in this ongoing process is the use of the I3C® interface and the definition of new smaller form factors.

 The ETSI Smart Secure Platform (SSP)